 Instructions

-- Chill dough until firm enough to handle.
+- Chill dough in the refrigerator until firm enough to handle, about 15 minutes.

-- Roll dough into 2 tablespoon/1 inch balls.
-Place on a parchment lined baking sheet.
+- Roll dough into 1-inch balls (about 1 tablespoons each).
+Arrange cookies about 1 inch apart on a parchment lined baking sheet.

-- Bake for 12 to 15 minutes or until light brown.
+- Bake in preheated oven for 12 to 15 minutes, or until light brown on the bottom.

 Jeannette